 Everyone working in the creative industries – from artists and illustrators to creative directors and graphic designers – has something to gain from buying a high-end printer.
-In theory, anyway.
+(If you already know what you want, you'll find the best printers for home elsewhere on the site.)

 Print technology, with its countless options and confusing jargon, is a taxing field to master, but it's an important one.
 Having a printer that runs out accurate test proofs is by far the best way to ensure there are no nasty surprises when a job comes off the press.